QuickenLoans/mcp-cache/README.md

 Get takes any string as a key and does a lookup of the data.

+##### Please Note:
-**Please Note:** Missing data will return null.
+- Missing data will return null.
 There is no difference between a cache hit of a `null` value and a cache miss.

-**Please Note:** It is not necessary to serialize objects before storage.
+- It is not necessary to serialize objects before storage.
 Serialization will be optimized by each cache implementation.

 ```php
 public function set($key, $value, $ttl = 0);